davemolk/ghost/README.md

 # ghost
-Get and parse a URL's Wayback Machine history.
-Save all archived links for that URL prefix while you're at it.
+Get and parse a URL's Wayback Machine history, save all archived links, run a whois lookup, and get IP addresses while you're at it.

 ![demo](ghost.gif)

 ## Overview
 * Supply a URL and get a file containing all archived snapshots and another containing all archived links for that URL prefix.
 Use -term, -terms, or -regex, to scan each snapshot for a specific word, a list of words (input as a .txt file), or with a regular expression.
 All search results are saved to a file.
 * Customize your search with advanced query filtering.
-* In addition to exact URL matching (default), ghost also supports URL matching based on -domain, -host, and -prefix.
+* In addition to exact URL matching (default), ghost supports URL matching based on -domain, -host, and -prefix.
+* ghost performs a concurrent whois lookup and gets the IPv4 and IPv6 addresses for the submitted URL, writing the data to a file in each case.

 ## Example Usage
 (find the two most recent results from https://go.dev, starting at 9/22/2022 and using a 10-second timeout.)